tractr/boilerplate-hapijs/README.md

 #### Option 1

-Clone and configure this boilerplate using command `hpf new --boilerplate tractr-hapijs`.
+Clone and configure this boilerplate using command `hpf new --boilerplate hapijs_tractr`.

 #### Option 2